IHPCSS/ihpcss-wiki/wiki/code-of-conduct.md

 ## 2. Unacceptable Behavior

 The following behaviors are considered harassment and are unacceptable during the summer school.
-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate.
+If a community member engages in unacceptable behavior, they may be asked to leave the event without warning or refund, at the sole discretion of the IHPCSS organizers.

 - Physical or verbal abuse of any attendee, speaker, volunteer, exhibitor, IHPCSS staff member, service provider, or other meeting guest.
 - Examples of unacceptable behavior include, but are not limited to, harassment, intimidation, discrimination, inappropriate use of nudity and/or sexual images in public spaces or in presentations, or threatening or stalking any attendee, speaker, volunteer, exhibitor, IHPCSS staff member, service provider, or other meeting guest.